pangeo-forge/roadmap/README.md

 <p align="center"><img src="pangeo-forge-logo-blue.png" /></p>

-# Pangeo Forge public roadmap
+# Pangeo Forge Public Roadmap

 🆕 Updated May 2024 🆕

-In this repository, you can find the the Pangeo Forge project roadmap.
-The roadmap is where you can learn about Pangeo Forge project, its subprojects, how they fit together, and the road ahead.
+In this repository, you can find a high level overview of the Pangeo Forge project, its subprojects, how they fit together, and the road ahead.
 Pangeo Forge is a community driven project so please open [issues](https://github.com/pangeo-forge/roadmap/issues) to ask questions or to propose changes and/or additions to the roadmap itself.
 Pangeo Forge has grown out of the [Pangeo Project](http://pangeo.io/), an open-source community promoting open, reproducible, and scalable science.

 ## Inspiration

-Pangeo Forge is inspired to copy the very successful pattern of [Conda Forge](https://conda-forge.org/).
+Pangeo Forge is inspired by the very successful pattern of [Conda Forge](https://conda-forge.org/).
 Conda Forge makes it easy for anyone to create a [conda package](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/packages.html), a binary software package that can be installed with the conda package manager.
 In Conda Forge, a maintainer contributes [a recipe](https://conda-forge.org/#add_recipe) which is used to generate a conda package from a source code tarball.
 Behind the scenes, CI downloads the source code, builds the package, and uploads it to a repository.
 By automating the difficult parts of package creation, Conda Forge has enabled the open-source community to collaboratively maintain a huge and dynamic library of software packages.

 ## Vision

 Pangeo Forge aspires to be like Conda Forge, but for data — specifically, for Analysis Ready, Cloud Optimized (ARCO) data.
-(For a detailed working definiton of ARCO data, see our paper [Cloud Native Repositories for Big Scientific Data](https://ieeexplore.ieee.org/abstract/document/9354557).)
+For a detailed working definiton of ARCO data, see our paper [Cloud Native Repositories for Big Scientific Data](https://ieeexplore.ieee.org/abstract/document/9354557).

 We envision a vibrant, dynamic library of open-access ARCO data stored in public clouds, shared among thousands of scientists and directly accessible to data-proximate computing.